johnalison/obsidian-notes/0-inbox/Lab Techs Fall 2024.md

 # Interview Questions

-- Tell us about yourself
+- Tell us about yourself?
+- Experience working in groups
 - When would you be able to start
 - Contacts for reference

+# Richard Bomgardner

 # Intro Email:
 Dear XXX